Case Study

 Week 4 300-item golden set + LLM-as-judge eval harness + drift detection; PDF evidence-pack template make eval produces the audit-grade quality report

-Each weekly milestone is a tagged release in the repo.
-Each ships with a short blog post in this case-study series — what we built, what surprised us, what we engineered past.
+Each weekly milestone is a tagged release.
+Each ships with a short blog post in this series — what we built, what surprised us, what we engineered past.

-Three things have already surfaced in the bootstrap week that warrant flagging for the buying audience:
+Three things surfaced in the first week that are worth flagging for the buying audience.

-1. The repo structure matters more than the architecture diagram.
-A CISO evaluating an open-source compliance tool will spend their first ten minutes in the repository.
-The first ten minutes need to convey: clear quickstart, honest status table (what is shipped vs. what is not), runnable scaffold so the end-to-end path is exercisable from day one.
-We rewrote the README three times in week one to land the structure that doesn't waste those ten minutes.
+The repository structure matters more than the architecture diagram.
+A CISO evaluating an open-source compliance tool spends their first ten minutes inside the repo, not on the website.
+Those ten minutes have to convey three things — a quickstart that works, an honest status table showing what is shipped versus what is not, and a runnable scaffold so the end-to-end path is exercisable from day one.
+We rewrote the README three times in week one to land the structure that does not waste those minutes.

-2. Building parallel Terraform and CDK costs more than either alone — but the cost is small and the trust signal is large.
-Most teams have a strong preference.
-Shipping both means meeting them where they are.
-The cost shows up in maintaining two infrastructure expressions of the same system, which we are mitigating by treating Terraform as the canonical source and CDK as the synthesised equivalent (with terraform plan snapshots committed against the CDK synth output as a regression check).
+Shipping parallel Terraform and CDK costs more than either alone, but the cost is small and the trust signal is large.
+Most teams have a strong preference, and shipping both means meeting them where they live.
+Maintaining two infrastructure expressions of the same system is real work — we mitigate it by treating Terraform as the canonical source and CDK as the synthesised equivalent, with terraform plan snapshots committed against the CDK synth output as a regression check.
+It is the kind of decision that looks expensive on a slide and turns out to be cheap once you are inside the build.

-3. The "case study" framing is itself the wrong product framing.
+The "case study" framing is itself slightly wrong.
 The compliance-automator is not a one-off engagement we documented after the fact.
-It is a reference implementation that we and our customers can fork.
-The case-study article you are reading is a snapshot of an evolving product, not a retrospective.
-We are adjusting the cmdev publishing voice to reflect this — the reference architecture series and this case study compose as the front door of a working open-source practice, not as portfolio items.
+It is a reference implementation we and our customers can fork.
+This article is a snapshot of an evolving product, not a retrospective.
+The cmdev publishing voice is shifting to match — the reference architecture series and this case study compose as the front door of a working open-source practice, not as portfolio decoration.

 How to engage